 Survey and handing over on the ground

-After the drawing of lots process is complete for all the holdings registered in the books of allocation comes the third stage of surveying and handing over on the ground, each according to the block and number he withdrew.
+After the lottery process is completed for all the holdings registered in the books of allocation comes the third stage of surveying and handing on the ground, each according to the block and number he withdrew.
 In this stage, the committee designates the prospective sites of the places of worship, so that each denomination or religious group can practice its rites.
 The survey starts by removing the area and then delivery of plots by surveyors.
 Payment of advance fees is required according to the applicable regulations.

-Signing the contract and issuance of the land deed
+Signing the contract and issuance of the research certificate

-As for lands that have met all the aforesaid conditions and which file has been completed, the last step is the signing of the lease contracts (usufruct ownership contract), which is a step that takes time in most cases.
+As for lands that have met all the previous conditions and which file has been completed, the last step is the signing of the lease contracts (beneficial ownership contract), which is a step that takes time in most cases.